Contractor Services Providers

 - Cross-reference any shortlisted contractor against verification guidance at How to Verify a Contractor before initiating a bid process.

-Listings do not replace due diligence.
-They surface structured, comparable data points — the interpretive work of assessing fit, checking state license board records, or confirming bond amounts belongs outside the listing itself.
+Providers do not replace due diligence.
+They surface structured, comparable data points — the interpretive work of assessing fit, checking state license board records, or confirming bond amounts belongs outside the provider itself.

-The directory uses a three-tier classification system aligned with US construction industry standards:
+The provider network uses a three-tier classification system aligned with US construction industry standards:

 Tier 1 — General Contractors.
 Firms that manage entire project delivery, including procurement, subcontractor coordination, and owner-facing accountability.
 These contractors typically hold a general contractor license in one or more states and carry project-level insurance.
 Coverage for this segment draws on the explanatory context at General Contractor Services Explained.